Company Picnic: Plot

-Employees arrive at the Dunder Mifflin company picnic, where Michael Scott plans to win back his ex-girlfriend Holly Flax, whom he has not seen since she was transferred back to Nashua.
-Holly arrives with her boyfriend A.J., who tells Michael the couple are designing a house together.
-CFO David Wallace allows Michael and Holly to do a presentation about the history of Dunder Mifflin, and the two spend time in the woods to come up with ideas.
+At the Dunder Mifflin company picnic, Michael Scott plans to win back his ex-girlfriend Holly Flax, whom he has not seen since she was transferred back to Nashua.
+Holly's boyfriend A.J. tells Michael the couple are designing a house together.
+CFO David Wallace asks Michael and Holly to do a presentation about the history of Dunder Mifflin, and the two spend time in the woods coming up with ideas.
 Jim Halpert and Pam Beesly run into Charles Miner for the first time since he left Scranton, and Charles is still short with Jim.
-Dwight Schrute brings his best friend, Rolf, who makes constant insults to Angela Martin for breaking Dwight's heart; Dwight tells Rolf to stop, much to Angela's surprise.
-The Scranton branch competes in the picnic's volleyball tournament, facing off against the other branches of Dunder Mifflin.
-They initially struggle until Pam reveals herself to be a very talented volleyball player.
-With her help, they reach the final round where they face the corporate head office.
+Dwight Schrute brings his best friend, Rolf, who insults Angela Martin for breaking Dwight's heart; Dwight tells Rolf to stop.
+The branches of Dunder Mifflin compete in the picnic's volleyball tournament.
+The Scranton branch struggles until Pam reveals herself to be a very talented volleyball player.
+With her help, they reach the final round, where they face the corporate head office.

 Michael and Holly perform a skit that parodies Slumdog Millionaire (called "SlumDunder Mifflinaire"), presenting Dunder Mifflin trivia in the form of Who Wants to Be a Millionaire?, as well as acting out torture scenes featured in the film.
-Nobody except Stanley Hudson, finds their presentation amusing, but things take a turn for the worse when they reveal that the Buffalo branch, whose staff are hearing this announcement for the first time, will be closing in the near future because of the economic recession.
-After reluctantly confirming this news to the Buffalo staff, David berates Michael for revealing this as it was something David told to Michael in confidence.
-In his own defense, Michael insists he thought they already knew about it.
-As Michael and Holly talk about next year's presentation, he prepares to ask for her back but stops himself, deciding not to ruin the moment.
-As Holly leaves with A. J., Michael says he believes he will eventually be reunited with Holly, although potentially not for a long time—and he's fine with this because "I'm in no rush".
+Nobody except Stanley Hudson finds their presentation amusing, but things take a turn for the worse when they reveal that the Buffalo branch will be closing because of the economic recession.
+After reluctantly confirming this news to the Buffalo staff, David berates Michael for revealing something David told him in confidence.
+Michael and Holly thought they already knew about it.
+As Michael and Holly talk about next year's presentation, he prepares to ask for her back but stops, deciding not to ruin the moment.
+As Holly leaves with A. J., Michael says he believes he will eventually be reunited with Holly, although potentially not for a long time, and he is "in no rush".

-The Scranton branch faces off against the corporate branch, commenting that they deserve to lose for deciding to close down Buffalo.
-The game is close, and Pam ends up injuring her ankle, although she wants to continue.
+The Scranton branch faces off against the corporate branch, commenting that they deserve to lose for closing down Buffalo.
+The game is close, and Pam injures her ankle.
 Seeing an opportunity to remove Scranton's best player from the game, Charles insists that Pam take a seat on the grounds of her injury being a company liability.
-Determined to beat corporate, Jim takes Pam to a local hospital to get an X-ray while Dwight stalls the game to give them time to get back.
-When the doctor calls Jim into the room for an update, the doctor informs Jim and Pam of some news that causes them to be ecstatic.
+Determined to beat Charles, Jim takes Pam to a local hospital to get an X-ray while Dwight stalls the game to give them time to get back.
+The doctor gives Jim and Pam an update, which causes them to be ecstatic.
 Jim then calls Dwight to send in the substitute players.